autoinvent/conveyor/README.md

 ## Scripts

 - `pnpm build` - build library for production.
-The generated files will be on the `dist` folder. `pnpm pack` will package these files into a tarball for install.
+The generated files will be on the `dist` folder.
+- `pnpm pack` will package the files from `pnpm build` into a tarball for install.
 - `pnpm preview` - locally preview the production build.
-- `pnpm test` - run tests in watch mode.
-- `pnpm test:ci` - run tests once without watch mode.
+- `pnpm storybook` - run storybook
-- `pnpm test:ui` - run tests with ui.
+- `pnpm storybook:tailwindcss` - run storybook with tailwindcss watcher
-- `pnpm format` - format all files with Rome.
+- `pnpm format` - format all files with Biome.
-- `pnpm lint` - runs TypeScript, Rome and Stylelint.
+- `pnpm lint` - scan all files for linting errors.
-- `pnpm validate` - runs `lint`, `test:ci`.